zone117x/node-stratum-pool/README.md

         targetTime: 30, //target time per share (i.e. try to get 1 share per this many seconds)
         retargetTime: 120, //check to see if we should retarget every this many seconds
-        variancePercent: 20 //allow average time to very this % from target without retarget }
+        variancePercent: 20 //allow average time to very this % from target without retarget

+        /* Enabling this option will queue client difficulty updates to be sent when a new job is available.
+Otherwise new difficulties will be sent immediately. */
+        //mode: 'safe'
+    }

 }, function(ip, workerName, password, callback){ //stratum authorization function